kovymun/lupus-together-landing-react-ts/README.md

 ### Disclaimer

 All names, services, testimonials, locations, and brand references, including _Lupus Together_, are fictional and created for the sole purpose of demonstrating software development, UI/UX design, and implementation best practices.
-Any resemblance to real individuals or organizations is purely coincidental.
+Any resemblance to real individuals or organizations is purely coincidental. _Note: This is a front-end-only fictional project intended to showcase UI/UX thinking, design sensitivity, and modern web development techniques._

 Images used are royalty-free and sourced from **[Unsplash](https://unsplash.com/)** and **[Lummi AI](https://www.lummi.ai/)** , optimized for performance (WebP format).
 Social links included are placeholders to demonstrate UI layout and design.